-In today’s world, everyone with access to a Smartphone, tablet or laptop has the tools to start and grow a successful business.
+In today’s world, everyone with access to a Smartphone, tablet or laptop has the tools to not only start, but to develop and grow, a successful business.

-The common link that many of these entrepreneurs share is that they are part of a community that comprises the economic backbone of this country—the small business owner.
+The common link that many of these entrepreneurs share are that they are part of a community that comprises the economic backbone of this country—the small business owner.

-Although small business owners have a laundry list of crucial decisions to make, one of the most important is choosing the most beneficial entity structure for the business.
+Although small business owners have a laundry list of crucial decisions to make in launching their business, one of the most important is choosing which business entity to operate under.

 While there are several options to choose from, the Limited Liability Company (“LLC”) and “S” Corporation (“S” Corp) are among the most common entities selected by small business owners.